OmarMWarraich/ecommerce-admin/README.md

 # 📖 E-Commerce Admin Store <a name="about-project"></a>

-E-commerce admin application is the admin panel for the e-commerce store which is built using Next.js, Tailwindcss, Shadcn-ui and Typescript.
-The database used is Postgresql and is hosted on PlanetScale whereas the application is deployed on Vercel.
-The state of the application is managed with zustand while zod is used for schema validation.
-The application is complete with all the features required for an admin panel of an e-commerce store.
-It is responsive and has dark and light modes and works on all screen sizes and is integrated with payment features via Stripe.
+The E-commerce admin application serves as the admin panel for the e-commerce store.
+It is meticulously crafted using cutting-edge technologies, including Next.js, Tailwind CSS, Shadcn-ui, and TypeScript.
+The application's data is stored in a robust PostgreSQL database, securely hosted on PlanetScale, while the app itself is deployed seamlessly on Vercel.

+For seamless state management, the application relies on Zustand, ensuring smooth interactions and real-time updates.
+Zod, on the other hand, empowers the app with sophisticated schema validation, ensuring data consistency and accuracy.

+This feature-rich admin panel encompasses all the essential functionalities needed to efficiently manage an e-commerce store.
+It boasts a responsive design, seamlessly adapting to various screen sizes, and offering both dark and light modes to cater to user preferences.
+Additionally, the application is thoughtfully integrated with Stripe, providing seamless payment features for enhanced user experiences.

 [Frontend](https://ecommerce-store-topaz-psi.vercel.app/)